ThomasdenOude/simply/README.md

 > “You can do anything, but not everything.”  -- David Allen

 ## Features
- - Kanban board for managing your tasks
+ - Task board for managing your tasks
  - Works both on laptop and mobile phone
  - Save your tasks on your account
  - Follows your color preference ( light or dark theme )

+For more information about the features, take a look at the [application overview](app-overview/README.md)

 ---